 Confidentiality applies to the information included in Hosting Opportunity emails, Newsletters, quarterly updates, any information communicated from the Safe Refuge staff.

-The parents of your Safe Refuge hosting are going through a crisis.
+The families we serve are going through a crisis.
 Their story is theirs to tell and not ours.
 The guiding principle is to protect the personal information and challenges of the child/family you are serving as you would protect your own personal information.

 If a situation occurs where you are asked about your hosting and you are not sure if it is appropriate, please contact the Safe Refuge staff (Family Coach Supervisor or contact our office) before sharing the information.